Queer of color critique: Pre-queer of color critique

 The praxis for Queer of Color critique came long before the establishment of a named analytical framework.
 Queer and trans people of color were foundational in organizing and activating LGBTQ movements in the US.
 However, efforts to converge racial, class, and gender struggles within the movement for gay liberation were sidelined by those who sought an assimilative approach to gain power and capital for largely upper-middle class white gays and lesbian.
-Notably, figures who participated in the Stonewall uprising, like Marsha P. Johson, Sylvia Rivera, and Miss Major Griffin-Gracy, saw gay liberation equally invested in racial and socioeconomic justice, involving themselves in housing, abolition, sex work decriminalization, and harm reduction projects, and could be said to already be deploying a queer of color critique in their activist practices.
+Notably, figures who participated in the Stonewall uprising, like Marsha P. Johnson, Sylvia Rivera, and Miss Major Griffin-Gracy, saw gay liberation equally invested in racial and socioeconomic justice, involving themselves in housing, abolition, decriminalization of sex work, and harm reduction projects, and could be said to already be deploying a queer of color critique in their activist practices.
 Sylvia Rivera and Marsha P. Johnson founded the Street Transvestite Action Revolutionaries (S.T.A.R.) and found difficulty of receiving funding and support from organizations like the Gay Activists Alliance and Gay Liberation Front.
 For the latter half of the twentieth century, queer and trans people of color were already fighting against oppressive conditions and material circumstances resulting from intersecting vectors of oppression.
 The most prominent gay organizations of the 1970s, 80s, and 90s prioritized liberal rights like military inclusion and marriage equality, and were more concerned with respectability and power than empowering or materially supporting members of the community, such as transgender populations, homeless youth, sex workers, and the incarcerated.